corretto/corretto-8/CONTRIBUTING.md

 + Submit a _Pull Request_ to the corresponding repository in the `apache` organization.
   * Verify _Files Changed_ shows only your intended changes and does not include additional files like `target/*.class`
-+ Update your JIRA ticket and include a link to the pull request in the ticket.
++ Update your GitHub Issue and include a link to the pull request in the ticket.

-If you prefer to not use GitHub, then you can instead use `git format-patch` (or `svn diff`) and attach the patch file to the JIRA issue.
+If you prefer to not use GitHub, then you can instead use `git format-patch` (or `svn diff`) and attach the patch file to the GitHub issue.

 Additional Resources